babylon-runtime/babylon-runtime.github.io/api/scene.md

 layout : api
 ---

-You can access the current scene anywhere in your code with _r.scene.
+You can access the current scene anywhere in your code with `_r.scene`.

-You can also access to the current engine and canvas with _r.engine, _r.canvas.